 Pros:

-• 4-metre range — maximum safe distance
+- 4-metre range — double the safe distance of standard cans

 Cons: